fileapinet/api/docs/To-do.md

 * Host file in different regions.
 * Screenshot web page.
 API + a URL that you can use in an <img> tag to embed a screenshot.
 * Screenshot PDF.
-* Convert font file to other font formats.
 * Crack PDF password.
 * Crack Bitcoin wallet password.
 * Detect programming language in a file.